mongodb/specifications/source/unified-test-format/unified-test-format.rst

 List of documents that should correspond to the contents of a collection.
 This structure is used by both `initialData`_ and `test.outcome <test_outcome_>`_, which insert and read documents, respectively.
-Both of those directives directives may operate on the collection under test, they do not share the same Collection object(s) as test `operations <operation_>`_.
+Both of those directives may operate on the collection(s) under test, they do not share the same Collection and MongoClient object(s) as test `operations <operation_>`_.
 The structure of this document is as follows:

 - ``collectionName``: Optional string.
 Collection name (not an `entity`_).
-  Defaults to the name of the collection under test.
+  Defaults to the name of the collection under test (see: `collectionName`_).

 - ``databaseName``: Optional string.
 Database name (not an `entity`_).
-Defaults to the name of the database under test.
+Defaults to the name of the database under test (see: `databaseName`_).

 - ``documents``: Required array of documents.
 List of documents corresponding to the contents of the collection.
 This list may be empty.